Swingate Park on New Road now has planning for 351 new homes. Register your interest for further updates.

 Surface water runoff generated by the development will drain to permeable paving and detention basins across the site.
 Flows from the development would be discharged slowly to the Hurst Haven located to the east of the site, via a surface water sewer along New Road.

 Foul flows will drain from the development to a pumping station located towards the south of the site.
 This will then flow along New Road in a north-westerly direction via a rising main, and connect into the existing Southern Water public foul sewer along Park Road.

-The following biodiversity enhancements will be incorporated into the proposals:
+Preserving and enhancing local wildlife is a key consideration when we plan and build new developments.
+The following biodiversity enhancements will be incorporated into our proposals:

 - Bird and bat boxes, bee bricks in the structure of the buildings, as well as providing hedgehog highways between gardens.

 - Open space to incorporate wildlife features such as bug towers, reptile/amphibian hibernacula and log piles.

 - Ancient Woodland buffer zone to be provided with a mixture of native woodland and scrub, with long grassland margin to provide sheltered environment for existing wildlife, including badgers.